 Chord players should attempt to play the chords suggested by the tune, rather than relying on "stock" progressions.
 Play simple rhythms, not fancy or syncopated.
 The sound of the pick striking the strings has a big effect on the overall feeling of the music.
 Pay close attention to this texture and be as perfect as you can, while not drawing attention.
 Play steadily and strongly, without interruptions.
 Watch your volume - the melody rides on top of your sound, not the other way around.
 You'll know you're doing it right when you notice the joy in the group, rather than hearing comments about your playing wizardry.

 One bodhran and one guitar/bouzouki is the limit.
 With more than one, the combined sound is chaotic and dissonant.
 The music suffers.
 Take turns, perhaps?

-Sessions need to “breathe”.
+Sessions need to "breathe".
 When the playing stops, let some time pass before starting up again.
 During this breathing time, do not play your instrument except to quietly tune it.
-When you play in the space between tune sets, you foster a negative competitive atmosphere.
 Downtime is good for conversation; get to know your neighbors.

 Put away your cell phone.
 You would not pull out your cell phone when not involved in a slice of conversation.
 Why do it at a session?